KeisukeIwabuchi/MQL4-TradeManager/README.md

 1. Include TradeManager.mqh.
 2. Execute TradeManager::Init(); in OnInit function.
 3. Execute TradeManager::Run(); in OnTick function.
-4. Implement the OnTick function.
+4. Implement the OnTrade function.

 The OnTick detects changes in position, and if there is a change, the OnTrade function is executed.